Soojin-Lee0819/Computational-Artwork/April6/README.md

 There are some of the efforts I put to make the schematics more readable.
 However, I still feel like it is a bit cramped.
 I want to learn from my peer colleagues on how draw a well ordered and organized schematics

 ## Challenges & Process Explanation

+### Building heart-shaped LED light

+Since I had limited space on the breadboard, it was difficult to create a pefect heart shape.
+I tried to use using minimum number of LED lights.
+I had to tilt a

-### Build circuit with 9 lights, 1 button, 1 photoresisotr, 1 servo motor on small breadboard
+### Build circuit with 9 lights, 1 button, 1 photoresisotr, 1 servo motor on a SMALL breadboard

 Since I used a lot of LED lights and other INPUT/OUTPUT sources for this project, it was

 ### Assigning Pins to Appropriate Number